About Drug and Alcohol Findings

 In 2015 the liquidation of DrugScope led to a reorganisation of the project, dissolving the managing partnership and transferring ownership to founder and editor Mike Ashton.
 The project continued to be supported by Alcohol Research UK (which became Alcohol Change UK in 2018 after its merger with Alcohol Concern) and the Society for the Study of Addiction and advised by the National Addiction Centre.
 From that year funding permitted the appointment of Natalie Davies as an editorial assistant, making a team of two.

-From 1 May 2018 Mike Ashton and Natalie Davies shared responsibility as co-editors and co-owners, bolstering the project’s sustainability.
+From 1 May 2018 Mike Ashton and Natalie Davies shared responsibility as co-editors and co-owners.
 The following year the Society for the Study of Addiction increased its contribution, supporting our most valued output – research and review analyses, combining accessible summaries and insightful commentaries on substance use intervention research.
 Alcohol Change UK focused its funding on a two-year update of the Alcohol Treatment Matrix, a strand of the project more directly relevant to the new charity’s mission to end alcohol harm through evidence-driven change.
-Natalie is now taking the lead on most of the project’s work as Mike gradually withdraws, concentrating on the matrices.
+Natalie took the lead on most of the project’s work as Mike gradually withdrew, concentrating on the matrices.

-The main indicator of our engagement with our subscribers and site users is the number of times our research analyses are downloaded and (presumably) read.
-From its starting point in the hundreds in 2007, monthly reads now consistently total well over 100,000; see this chart.
+The project can fairly claim to have been a success.
+The main indicator of our engagement with subscribers and site users is the number of times our research analyses are downloaded and (presumably) read.
+From a starting point in the hundreds in 2007, downloads came to consistently exceed 200,000 a month month; see this chart.
 The project has gained an enthusiastic following and an international reputation among researchers and practitioners; see collected comments.
 Another important indicator is the results of the site user survey; see latest analysis.